Jsyro/bc-vcpedia/applications/application-bc-correction.md

 2.4.1 | The BC Wallet mobile verifier on the shared mobile device used by BC Corrections will not retain data of any proof requests |
-2.4.2 | The presentation request will not accept revoked credentials 2.4.3 | The presentation request will not accept non-production credentials 2.4.4 | The presentation request will use ephemeral connections
+2.4.2 | The presentation request will not accept revoked credentials 2.4.3 | The presentation request will not accept non-production credentials 2.4.4 | The presentation request will use ephemeral connections (a temporary connection that is deleted after the verifiable credential exchange is complete)

 ## 2.5 Presentation Request Definition
  ID: TBD